subinoybiswas/friend.ly/README.md

 1. Set up a Firestore Database.
 2. Configure the necessary environment variables in your production environment.
 3. Set up the project and install the necessary dependencies.
+4. Go to the correct directory (`Backend`)
-4. Start the backend server:
+5. Start the backend server:
    ```
    npm run start
    ```
-5. Enjoy your app.
+6. Enjoy your app.

 ## Contributing
 Contributions to friend.ly are welcome!
 If you find any bugs, have feature requests, or want to contribute code, please open an issue or submit a pull request to the project repository.